mychem/mytanimoto/README.md

-# tanimoto
+# MyTanimoto
-A simple UDF for tanimoto computation
+A simple UDF for Tanimoto computation